 Display Name - The employee's PayHero display name.
 Must be an exact match.

-Days Worked - The number of work days in the period that this pay covers, including days taken as leave.
-This is used for calculating the average daily pay if an employee works irregular hours.
+Days Worked - The number of work days in the period that this pay covers, including days taken as paid leave.
+This is used for calculating the Average Daily Pay if an employee works irregular hours.
 This should be in whole days - for example if an employee works a full shift on Monday, a half shift on Tuesday, and a half shift on Thursday the total days worked is 3.